swarmnyc/fulton-android/README.md

 ```

 ## For Test
 Fulton-Android supports a way to mock responses.
-For example,
+For example:
 ``` kotlin
 // once mockRequestExecutor is not null, ApiClient will use it to execute the request Fulton.context.mockRequestExecutor = object : RequestExecutor(){